-Due to Covid-19, the Snohomish County Prosecutor’s Office Reception Desk will be closed until approximately April 24th, with the possibility of a longer closure depending upon further direction from Prosecutor Adam Cornell, the Snohomish Health District, and other county leaders.
+Due to Covid-19, the Snohomish County Prosecutor’s Office Reception Desk will be closed until the county moves into Phase 3, with the possibility of a longer closure depending upon further direction from Prosecutor Adam Cornell, the Snohomish Health District, and other county leaders.

 You can still contact the office by phone between 8:30 AM and Noon and from 1:00 PM to 4:30 PM by dialing 425-388-3333 and selecting "0".